petzku/Aegisub-Scripts/README.md

 Takes a line and "writes" it character by character, making the characters appear one by one (using alphas) either frame-by-frame or evenly spaced over the line's duration.
 My first script, initially made before I even knew what the hell alpha-timing was and actually deleted characters from the string to make this work.
 Obviously this has been changed since.

-Also has a mode to unscramble the text one letter at a time as it is being written out.
+Also has a mode (under a second automation menu entry, aptly named `Unscramble`) to unscramble the text one letter at a time as it is being written out.
 The most recent character gets randomized each frame, with matching upper/lowercase for letters, numbers for numbers, and keeping any other characters untouched.
+This one doesn't have a frame-by-frame setting, for hopefully-obvious reasons.
 You should probably either use a monospaced font, or use one of `\an1 \an4 \an7` with this, since the text width will not stay constant.
 Nothing I can do about that, sorry.
+In extreme cases, this could even cause text re-flows.
 Also note that this uses lua's `string.upper` and `string.lower`, so it might not handle non-ASCII letters correctly, depending on your locale settings.

 The unscrambling mode allows users to optionally specify how many frames a letter should stay static (i.e. displaying as itself instead of a random letter) before the next letter appears.
-This is one frame for the normal `unscramble` macro, half of the letter's "duration" for `unscramble half` (rounded down), and `unscramble N static` allows the user to specify a number of frames.
+This is one frame for the normal `Unscramble/line` macro, half of the letter's "duration" for `Unscramble/half` (rounded down), and `Unscramble/N static` allows the user to specify a number of frames.
+There is also a mode named `Unscramble/N fade` that makes the letters fade in over a given number of frames.

-Currently does not play well with `\move` or `\t` tags.
-Unlikely it ever will, but consider using lyger's FbfTransform if you need something like this.
+As of 0.6.0, the script also retimes any (two- or three-arg) `\t`s and (six-arg) `\move`s.
+Actually computing the resulting values would be hilariously out of scope.
+Just hope the renderer doesn't have a problem with times outside the current line (they shouldn't).

 ## Libraries